 This single-window operation philosophy is all-embracing and is essential to the sphere of data analytics.
 Make it simple and give it to me when and where I need it.
 As a center of single-window work in the Office 365 platform, Teams becomes an interesting platform to integrate various analytical tools.

-Technically, there are several ways to integrate analytics and charts to your teams:
+Technically, there are several ways to integrate analytics and charts into your teams:

 - you can add a dashboard to the Teams group in a separate tab,